 1. What is possession of stolen property in Nevada?

 It is illegal for people to buy, receive, or possess property that they know – or reasonably should know – is stolen.
 Nevada courts will presume that the defendant knew the property was filched if:

 - The defendant is found with three or more items of the same kind of property, and

 - They all have their manufacturer’s serial numbers or manufacturer’s identification numbers defaced.

-Note that a person may be prosecuted for possession of stolen property in Nevada even if the person who did the stealing is never caught or convicted.
+Note that a person may be prosecuted for possession of lifted property even if the person who did the actual stealing is never caught or convicted.1

-Also note that possession of stolen property is a separate crime from the possession of lost property.
-Read more in our article on the Nevada crime of possession of lost property.
+Also note that possession of stolen property is a separate crime from possession of lost property (NRS 205.0832(d).

-The punishment for violating Nevada possession of stolen property law depends on the value of the property:
+The punishment for possessing or receiving stolen property depends on the value of the property:

 |Less than $1,200||Misdemeanor:|

-The possession of stolen property under NRS 205.275 may be an aggravated felony and/or a “crime of moral turpitude” in Nevada.
-Consequently, non-citizens convicted of possession of stolen property may be removed from the United States in addition to facing fines and jail time.
+The possession of items that were stolen under NRS 205.275 may be an aggravated felony and/or a “crime of moral turpitude” in Nevada.4 Consequently, non-citizens convicted of this offense may be removed from the United States in addition to facing fines and jail time.
 So it is important aliens retain legal counsel right away to try to avoid a conviction for this crime.

 ¿Habla español?
 Obtener información acerca de la recepción de propiedad robada en Nevada.